Last Updated on May 19, 2022

 Banner Elk to Elk River Falls: 12 miles (23 minutes)

-For a refreshing swim and photogenic waterfall, head to Elk River Falls!
+For a refreshing swim at a beautiful waterfall, head to Elk River Falls!
 This 85-foot waterfall is quite a sight to see and only a half-mile hike with a few steep steps.

 As promised, here are some more remarkable waterfalls nearby: